 - Bank name

-- Bank Swift/BIC code
+- Swift/BIC code

-- Bank account number
+- Account number

-The cost difference depends on the amount you send.
+It depends on the amount you transfer.

 Compared: Banks vs Money Transfer Companies